my personal website about the stuff that makes me more or less real and almost human, especially including art and

 My cat was given to me as "a female about four months old," but the first vet told me it's a seven-to-nine-year-old male.
 It's small for any age.
 The very nice people who gave it to me called it "Tinkerbell," because "she" came with a little bell, so somebody would know where she was.
 That's a great idea.
 He disappears sometimes within seconds and stays gone for hours.
 Then he reappears right where I last saw him, or I trip over him when he's sauntering toward food.

 But I wouldn't want a bell on me, and he somehow rid himself of it, so I'm not going to do that to him.
 He's endured enough indignities already.
 I'd rather have a cat who disappears.
 In fact I'm liking it.
 I have a cat who disappears — as if I were the only one.

 He now has a name he supplied for himself.
 He's Meep, which may be spelled Miep, although I doubt he spells it at all.

-He responds equally to "kitty-kitty," "hey, you" and flat-hand pats on my stomach when I'm sitting on my office chair or couch in the living room, both places have a handy cat brush or Furminator.
+He responds equally to "kitty-kitty," "hey, you" and resonant, flat-hand pats on my stomach when I'm sitting on my office chair or couch in the living room, both places have a handy cat brush or Furminator.
 He's a cat; he likes to be brushed.
-He object less now that I turn him upside down to pet him, and sometimes he even lets me rub his tummy.
+He objects less now that I turn him upside down to pet him, and sometimes he even lets me rub his tummy — briefly.
 At first he couldn't stand that, but we are training each other.

 His kind — not species — of cat is usually called a Mackerel Tabby.
 Although when I recently attempted to get an appointment for him and his usual retinue of shots and pokes, the person who answered City Vet's phone said she'd never heard of a Mackerel Taby, so she would not write it down.
-He's darker than what I thought of as a tabby, and he has five less-than-more parallel black stripes along his back from neck to tail that mimic the dark lines on his wrists.
+He's darker than what I thought of as a tabby, and he has five parallel black stripes along his back from neck to tail that mimic the dark lines on his wrists.